Dooders/Dooders/docs/Dooder.md

 - A Dooder’s hunger state will increase every consecutive cycle without energy; increasing the chance of starvation
 - A Dooder can alter the environment and interact in the simulation

-#### For more explanations:
+## FAQ
-- How a Dooder will [learn](https://github.com/csmangum/Dooders/blob/main/docs/Learning.md)
+- How will a Dooder [learn](https://github.com/csmangum/Dooders/blob/main/docs/Learning.md)?
-- How it will [percieve](https://github.com/csmangum/Dooders/blob/main/docs/Perception.md) its surroundings
+- How can a Dooder [percieve](https://github.com/csmangum/Dooders/blob/main/docs/Perception.md) its surroundings?

 ## Data